Use this beginners’ guide to public relations to ace your next PR campaign

 However, it is not just about attracting customers anymore; it is also about creating long-lasting relationships and building brand loyalty.
 Along with many other benefits, good PR is about building trust and delivering value to establish lasting relationships and generate goodwill.
 While it can be time-consuming to achieve that goal, it is worth it in the long run.

-3) Entices investors
+3) Entice investors

 beginner's guide for PR - Public Relations